 If the brain can produce dreams which are not veridical, then why can it not produce DMT worlds that are not veridical?
 There are some minor suggestions relating to the feeling of familiarity and the perception of regularity, but these alone are not particularly persuasive.

 Sjöstedt-H concedes that the DMT experience is vastly different from dreams, so the causes of the DMT experience will no doubt be different too.
 He additionally accepts the possibility that the DMT experience could be explained by postulating extra dimensions.
-Currently, however, there does not appear to be a substantial reason to prefer the explanation that DMT provides a veridical perception of extra dimensions that actually exist; in fact, such an explanation is less parsimonious than the alternative explanation that experiences of hyperspace and the impossible are hallucinatory in nature.
+Currently, however, there does not appear to be a substantial reason to prefer the explanation that DMT provides a veridical perception of extra dimensions that actually exist; in fact, such an explanation may be less parsimonious than the alternative explanation that experiences of hyperspace and the impossible are hallucinatory.

 We should be wary of the tendency to sometimes prefer the more seductive, dramatic explanation to the more cautious and less assuming.
 It is understandable to think that calling the DMT experience a hallucination muddies or devalues the experience, but as already opined, a hallucinated reality is not void of interest and mystery, nor does it have to be something negative or lacking in value, simply because it does not refer to a mind-independent reality.

 I think it would be useful to explore some alternative explanations of how one experiences the impossible on DMT.
-Another way DMT may afford the perception of higher spatial dimensions, which is impossible in the normal unaltered state, is by way of granting the mind access to more information about the world.
-This relates to the reducing valve theory of the mind, first put forward by the French philosopher Henri Bergson, adopted by the English philosopher C.D.
-Broad, and then subsequently popularised in Huxley’s The Doors of Perception, with Huxley feeling confident about the veracity of this theory, after having reflected on his experiences with mescaline.
+One way DMT may afford the perception of higher spatial dimensions, which is impossible in the normal unaltered state, is by way of granting the mind access to more information about the world.
+This relates to the reducing valve theory of the mind, first put forward by Henri Bergson, adopted by C.D.
+Broad, and then subsequently popularised in Aldous Huxley’s The Doors of Perception, with Huxley feeling confident about the veracity of this theory, after having reflected on his experiences with mescaline.